 Read the following passage, slowly with a relaxed tone of voice allowing your partner enough time to visualize the images: “I want you to close your eyes…take a deep breath….
 And …..relaaaax…breathing deeply and regularly… Deeply …..aaaaand…. regularly….
 Now imagine that you are walking towards the fridge….
 Open the door of the fridge……take out that beautiful bright yellow lemon …aaaaand … Cut this lemon with your knife….
 Now take a big bite out of this lemon… Chew it………feel how juicy the lemon is ………….”
 Keep quiet for about 5 seconds and then suddenly shout “stop!” at the same time banging your fist on the table with a loud noise.
 Usually, your startled partner’s eyes get wide open.
 Now, proceed with a set of questions:

 • What happened to the image of the lemon at the command of “stop?”
 Usually, it disappears.

 • Did your partner have the sour taste of the lemon while “chewing it?”
 Usually, people grimace

 “tasting” the lemon.
 If you noticed grimacing… Discuss.

 • Was there increased saliva during the experiment?
-Majority says “yes.”
+A majority says “yes.”
 Next, let me explain the science behind the technique: Does the name Ivan Pavlov “ring a bell”?
-Pavlov, a scientist, during a research experiment, did in fact ring a bell each time he fed the dog.
+Pavlov, a scientist, in a research experiment, did in fact ring a bell each time he fed a dog.
 The dog salivated.
-After several trials Pavlov just rang the bell without giving any food to the dog.
+After several trials, Pavlov just rang the bell without giving any food to the dog.